irosyadi/gitbook/development/blog-markdown.md

 ```
 Equation with one dollar sign $E=mc^2$ works in Gatsby but not in Gitbook.
-In Gitbook, it should be with two dollar sign in new line.
+In Gitbook, it should be with two dollar sign $$E=mc^2$$ which didn't work in Gatsby.

+But for new line equation, it work well with two dollar sign.

 $$\sin(\alpha)^{\theta}=\sum_{i=0}^{n}(x^i + \cos(f))$$
 ```